Profluent-Internships/ProCALM/README.md

 python runner.py --model ec+tax-swissprot_20240819-231401 --checkpoint ba21000 --ec 4.2.1.20 --tax bacteria --num_seqs 225

 #ZymCTRL baseline for EC 4.2.1.20
-python ZymCTRL_runner.py
+python scripts/ZymCTRL_runner.py
 ```
+Generated sequences will be saved under `results/{model_name}/generated/` as fastas.
 Generation on a single GPU should take on the order of 1 minute per batch, so 990 sequences will take around 20 minutes on a single 40GB A100.

 ## Analysis
-Example command to get statistics on the generation quality and diversity of generated sequences under `scripts`:
+Example command to get statistics on the generation quality and diversity of generated sequences:
 ```
-#ZymCTRL Baseline
-python run_generation_processing.py --model ec+tax-swissprot_20240819-231401 --checkpoint ba21000 --ec 4.2.1.20 --tax bacteria
+python scripts/run_generation_processing.py --model ec+tax-swissprot_20240819-231401 --checkpoint ba21000 --ec 4.2.1.20 --tax bacteria
 ```
 Results will be saved under `results/{model_name}/all_summary_{checkpoint}.csv`.
 Analysis will fun faster on more CPUs but should take on the order of seconds to one minute per combination of unique conditioning (EC/tax).